TimboKZ/react-context-menu-wrapper/README.md

                 {/*
                 Include the component for the context menu itself.
 Note that this component doesn't have to be on the same level as triggers.
-In fact, the context menu can even be render in a separate React tree!
+In fact, the context menu can even come from a different React tree!
                 */}
                 <ContextMenuWrapper id="my-context-menu" onShow={this.handleContextMenuShow}>
                     <div style={contextMenuStyle}>